 I've met people who survive on spreadsheets.
 With a flash and a swish and a zing (and an arsenal of carefully constructed formulas), life and business move forward with ease.

 Have you ever needed a particular tool for your work, but even after trying dozens of apps, couldn't find anything that fit your needs precisely?
 That's what these databases are for.
-After weeks of intensive testing, here are the six best database app builders.
+After weeks of intensive testing to update this year's list, here are the six best database app builders.

 The 6 best database-powered app builders